syncshubham/syncshubham/README.md

 - 👋 Hi, I’m @syncshubham
-- 👀 I’m interested in full stack development and making algorithms
+- 👀 I’m interested in everything about full stack web development
-- 🌱 I’m currently learning back end development in PHP
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 syncshubham/syncshubham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.